jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 The Qt version is `5.4.2`.
 There is no *X11* and no desktop installed.
 [Qt][qt] gui applications can be run using the `-platform linuxfb` switch.

-A light-weight *X11* desktop can be added with minimal changes to the build configuration.
+A light-weight *X11* desktop can be added with minimal changes to the build configuration. (*X11* is needed to run Java GUI apps.)

 Perl `5.20` with a number of modules is included.